haskell-mafia/master/README.md

 `master` is a configuration file definition for defining builds and referencing a runner.

-`master` is a command line interface for building project, reading the master configuration, grabbing the runner, setting up the build environment, and then executing the runner with the environment.
+`master` is a command line interface for building a project, reading the master configuration, grabbing the runner, setting up the build environment, and then executing the runner with the environment.